astropy/astropy/docs/wcs/index.rst

 It performs three separate classes of WCS transformations:

-- Core WCS, as defined in the `WCS papers`_, based on Mark Calabretta's `wcslib`_.
+- Core WCS, as defined in the `FITS WCS standard`_, based on Mark Calabretta's `wcslib`_.

 - Simple Imaging Polynomial (`SIP`_) convention.

-- table lookup distortions as defined in WCS `Paper IV`_.
+- table lookup distortions as defined in the FITS WCS `distortion paper`_.

 Each of these transformations can be used independently or together in a standard pipeline.